-Beginning (1) Approaching (2) Proficiency (3) Mastery (4) Students need help Student can identify a Student is able to compare Student is able to identifying the rectangular and prisms using words like face, construct nets for rectangular and triangular prism. edge, etc. rectangular or triangular triangular prism. prisms.
+Beginning (1) Approaching (2) Proficiency (3) Mastery (4) Students need help Student can identify a Student is able to Student is able to construct identifying the rectangular rectangular and compare prisms using nets for rectangular or and triangular prism. triangular prism. words like face, edge, etc. triangular prisms.